 Qout =√3 VTIL Sinø

-- It can also write in phase form.
+- It can also be written in phase form.

 Qout =3 VøIA Sinø